ConfederacyOfGaia/Gaia/players-guide.md

 #### Creating the potion

 In order to create a healing salve or ointment, you must have proficiency with the Medicine skill, and you must have access to an herbalism kit, a fire, and fresh ingredients (less than 24 hours old).
 It takes 4 hours to make the potions; at the end, make a Medicine check.
-If you are proficienct with an herbalism kit, you can add your proficiency bonus to the roll.
+If you are proficient with an herbalism kit, you can add your proficiency bonus to the roll.
 You have advantage on the roll if you have the Healer feat or if you are assisted by someone who has proficiency with Medicine.
+On a failure, the ingredients will probably be ruined.

+Salves and ointments created in this way will last a month before losing their potency.

 Because creating a salve or ointment of healing takes 4 hours work work, doing so precludes taking a short rest.